Below you will find pages that utilize the taxonomy term “Observability”

 In our previous blog on how to monitor Microsoft 365 (M365), we delved into service overviews and the critical importance of synthetic user login monitoring.
 In this blog, we set our sights on a core component that forms the backbone of secure identity and access management: Active Directory Federation Services (AD FS).

 As organizations increasingly migrate their operations to the cloud, ensuring the robustness of identity and authentication mechanisms becomes paramount.
+AD FS plays a pivotal role in this landscape, acting as the linchpin for seamless and secure single sign-on (SSO) experiences within the M365 ecosystem.

 How to use CodeStream—and shift left your observability practice